plant-ai-biophysics-lab/DeformableCNN-PlantTraits/README.md

 ## Training

-Either use `train.py` or run the training cells in the `example.ipynb` notebook.
+Either use `train.py` or run the training cells in the [example notebook](https://colab.research.google.com/github/plant-ai-biophysics-lab/DeformableCNN-PlantTraits/blob/main/example.ipynb).
 Change hyperparameters and training options accordingly.

 ## Evaluation

-Either use `eval.py` or run the evaluation cells in the `example.ipynb` notebook.
+Either use `eval.py` or run the evaluation cells in the [example notebook](https://colab.research.google.com/github/plant-ai-biophysics-lab/DeformableCNN-PlantTraits/blob/main/example.ipynb).
 Keep in mind that these cells require ground-truth values in order to quntify error.
 For deployment, load the image, load the model, pass the image through the model, and the model will output continuous plant traits values.

 ## Acknowledgments